bendavis78/django-template-email/README.rst

 Django Template Email
 =====================

-This module contains a TemplateEmail class that allows you to easily build plain-text or HTML emails using templates.
+django-template-email provides a set of tools that allows you to easily build plain-text or HTML emails using templates.

 Usage